runsecret/rsec/README.md

 - [Contributing](#contributing)
 - [License](#license)

 ## Why RunSecret?

-Managing secrets for local development is fundamentally broken:

-- ❌ Git-ignored `.env` files with plaintext secrets
+Most engineering teams are solving local development secrets with git-ignored `.env` files.
+These files store secrets in plaintext, and are rife with problems:

-- ❌ Manual bootstrapping for every new developer
+- ❌ Manual bootstrapping the secret values for every new developer
-- ❌ Regular manual updates when secrets rotate
+- ❌ Regular manual updates need to be performed by every team member when secrets rotate
-- ❌ High risk of accidental secret commits
+- ❌ There's a high risk of accidental secret commits, especially when you're managing multiple `.env` files
-- ❌ Ex-employees retain access to secrets
+- ❌ Employees retain access to secrets when they rotate teams or leave the company

-These practices compromise security and waste developer time.
+It's generally a pain for the developers, and a security risk for the company.
+RunSecret seeks to address these issues by providing a simple, secure way to manage secrets for local development.

 ## How It Works

-RunSecret uses **secret references** to solve these problems:
+RunSecret uses **secret references** to solve these problems.
+Think of these as pointers that replace the secrets themselves.
+To use RunSercet you simply:

-1. Store references to secrets (not the secrets themselves) in your environment or `.env` files
+1. Update your environment variabes or `.env` files with references to secrets (not the secrets themselves)
 2. Use `rsec run` to inject actual secret values from your vault at runtime
-3. Continue using your existing development workflow with no code changes
+3. Continue using your existing development workflow with no code changes!

 **Benefits:**

 - ✅ **Easy Setup**: Works with existing `.env` files and environment variables
-- ✅ **Team-Friendly**: References can be safely committed to git
+- ✅ **Team-Friendly**: `.env` files can be safely committed to git, making team onboarding/offboarding a breeze
-- ✅ **Vault Agnostic**: Works with multiple secret storage solutions
+- ✅ **Vault Agnostic**: Works with multiple secret storage solutions, with more on the way
-- ✅ **Secure**: Leverages your existing vault permissions
+- ✅ **Secure**: Leverages your existing vault permissions so only the who need access to secrets can get them
-- ✅ **Leak Prevention**: Automatically redacts secrets in logs and console output
+- ✅ **Leak Prevention**: Automatically redacts secret values in logs and console output

 ## Installation